 Plagiocephaly, regardless of suture closure status, can be classified as either brachycephaly or scaphocephaly.
 Brachycephaly refers to a head shape that is not asymmetric but is disproportionately short, with the head being abnormally wide.
 Scaphocephaly is the opposite, with the head being abnormally narrow.

-The available medical evidence addressing the treatment non-synostotic plagiocephaly does not include any randomized prospective comparative clinical trials which establish the efficacy of an adjustable cranial orthosis as a treatment method.
-However there are other studies available which address this issue.
-In a retrospective nonrandomized controlled study, Teichgraeber et al. (2002) evaluated treatment outcomes in groups of children with positional brachycephaly and plagiocephaly and concluded that the use of a cranial orthotic device was effective for both groups, but that more children in the plagiocephaly group were normalized after treatment.
-In this study infants were treated with either repositioning (n=132) or with the Dynamic Orthotic Cranioplasty band (DOC Band, n=292).
+There are many other less rigorously designed studies available which address this issue.
+In a retrospective, nonrandomized controlled study, Teichgraeber et al. (2002) evaluated treatment outcomes in groups of children with positional brachycephaly and plagiocephaly and concluded that the use of a cranial orthotic device was effective for both groups, but that more children in the plagiocephaly group were normalized after treatment.
+In this study, infants were treated with either repositioning (n=132) or with the Dynamic Orthotic Cranioplasty band (DOC Band®, n=292).
 Of the 292 treated with a molding orthotic, 64 were brachycephalic and 228 had plagiocephaly.
-Of 64 infants with brachycephaly treated with banding, 33 met specific inclusion criteria: charted diagnosis of brachycephaly, age 12 months or less, and complete anthropomorphic measurements recorded in the record.
-In the brachycephalic group, significant improvement occurred in the CI (p<0.01) after treatment with the DOC Band, but infants were described as still significantly different from age and sex adjusted norms.
-Only one child in this group normalized to within 1 standard deviation (SD) of the norm by the end of treatment.
+Of the 64 infants with brachycephaly who were treated with banding, 33 met specific inclusion criteria: charted diagnosis of brachycephaly, age 12 months or less, and complete anthropomorphic measurements recorded in the record.
+In the brachycephalic group, significant improvement occurred in the cephalic index (p<0.01) after treatment with the DOC Band, but infants were described as still significantly different from age and sex adjusted norms.
+Only 1 child in this group normalized to within 1 standard deviation (SD) of the norm by the end of treatment.
 In this study, cranial orthotic treatment was reported as more effective in treating posterior plagiocephaly than brachycephaly, but specific data with benchmark norms were not provided.
 The limitations of this study included its retrospective design and the lack of reporting of comparative data from the group treated with positioning alone.

-A study by Graham et al. (2005) compared the effect of repositioning versus helmet therapy on CI in infants referred for brachycephaly.
-This non-randomized controlled study collected longitudinal data on 193 infants referred and treated for abnormal head shapes at a single institution between 1997 and 2001.
-The CI was compared before and after treatment with either repositioning or helmet therapy.
-In a subgroup of infants (n=92) with severe brachycephaly (CI greater than or equal to 90%), the authors concluded that although both groups (repositioning and orthotic) improved, repositioning was less effective than cranial orthotic therapy based on reduction in CI (2.5% vs. 5.3%).
+A study by Graham et al. (2005) compared the effect of repositioning versus helmet therapy on the cephalic index in infants referred for brachycephaly.
+This nonrandomized controlled study collected longitudinal data on 193 infants referred and treated for abnormal head shapes at a single institution between 1997 and 2001.
+The cephalic index was compared before and after treatment with either repositioning or helmet therapy.
+In a subgroup of infants (n=92) with severe brachycephaly (cephalic index greater than or equal to 90%), the authors concluded that although both groups (repositioning and orthotic) improved, repositioning was less effective than cranial orthotic therapy based on reduction in cephalic index (2.5% vs. 5.3%).
 The limitations of this study include a lack of randomized design, baseline differences in initial mean age and cephalic index and differences in mean duration of therapy between the two treatment groups.

 The use of cranial orthotics was evaluated in a small study by Seymour-Dempsey and colleagues (2002).
 In this study they compared the operative outcomes of infants treated with and without cranial banding following surgery for craniosynostosis.
-This small, non-randomized, retrospective study included 21 children with sagittal craniosynostosis treated surgically between 1994 and 2001.
+This small, nonrandomized, retrospective study included 21 children with sagittal craniosynostosis treated surgically between 1994 and 2001.
 Six infants were treated with surgery alone and 15 were treated with surgery and postoperative cranial banding with the DOC Band.
 The investigators recorded anthropomorphic measurements pre-operatively, post-surgery, and post-orthotic treatment.
-They found that the postoperative cephalic indices (CI), when compared with preoperative CI, improved in both groups.
-While surgical improvement was seen in both groups, the orthotic group demonstrated a continued correction toward a more normal CI not seen in the non-orthotic group.
+They found that the postoperative cephalic index, when compared with preoperative cephalic index, improved in both groups.
+While surgical improvement was seen in both groups, the orthotic group demonstrated a continued correction toward a more normal cephalic index not seen in the non-orthotic group.
 The authors concluded that the use of an orthosis maintains the initial surgical correction and promotes more normal cranial growth patterns.
 Based on this small retrospective analysis, the authors recommend the use of cranial orthoses as an adjunct to surgery for sagittal synostosis.
-Kaufman et al. reported a small (n=12) case-series comparing outcomes of an open craniectomy for sagittal synostosis utilizing a postoperative cranial orthotic (2004).
-In this group, immediate and 1-year postoperative CTs did not reveal a statistically significant improvement in CI, (preoperative CI, 65 plus or minus 3.4; range, 58 to 70; post treatment CI, 74 plus or minus 4.3; range, 68 to 80) however, visually, the head shape was improved.
+Kaufman et al. reported a small (n=12) case series comparing outcomes of an open craniectomy for sagittal synostosis utilizing a postoperative cranial orthotic (2004).
+In this group, immediate and 1 year postoperative CTs did not reveal a statistically significant improvement in cephalic index (preoperative cephalic index, 65 ± 3.4; range, 58 to 70; post-treatment cephalic index, 74 ± 4.3; range, 68 to 80).
+However, visually, the head shape was improved.
 The results of this study yielded similar results when compared to historic outcomes without the use of cranial orthotics postoperatively.

 Hutchison et al. conducted a prospective case series study of 161 subjects with deformational plagio- or brachycephaly (2011).
 At baseline, 47% of subjects were in the severe range, 31% were in the moderate range and 22% were in the mild range.
-At follow-up, 77 (61%) of subjects had achieved the normal range for head shape, and only 5 (4%) were in the severe range.
-The authors report that they saw reductions in severity over all severity levels and there many subjects with severe initial conditions were in the normal range at follow-up.
+At follow-up, 77 (61%) of the subjects had achieved the normal range for head shape, and only 5 (4%) were in the severe range.
+The authors report that they saw reductions in overall severity levels and that many subjects with severe initial conditions were in the normal range at follow-up.